-1-Sentence-Summary: Show Your Work! talks about the importance of being discoverable, showcasing your work like a professional, and networking properly, so that people remember your name and your work, instead of just shaking hands with you for a brief moment.
+1-Sentence-Summary: Show Your Work! talks about the importance of being discoverable, showcasing your work like a professional, and networking properly in order to succeed with your creative work.

 Read in: 4 minutes